LukeShortCloud/rootpages/src/programming/devops.rst

 Principles
 ~~~~~~~~~~

 REpresentational State Transfer (REST) is a programming design on how to abstract client and server interactions.
-A program that implments the REST API design is considered to be a RESTful API.
+A program that implements the REST API design is considered to be a RESTful API.
 The most common protocol used for RESTful APIs is HTTP but the design principles are not limited to HTTP.
 An application that follows the REST principles will have improved "performance, scalability, simplicity, modifiability, visibility, portability and reliability."
 [25]

 Keywords [27]: